Posted by Robert Half on 01 June 2017

 4. Finance pros are strong team players

 The “fact” that people who are good with numbers aren’t effective in a team setting isn’t a fact but a stereotype.
 Many accountants are extroverted, agreeable and open.
-As such, they enjoy sharing ideas, making strategic decisions and solving problems with colleagues.
+As such, they enjoy sharing ideas, making strategic decisions and using their problem solving skills.
 Their jobs allow them to use both the left (analytical) and right (creative) sides of their brain.

 5. There’s room to explore and grow